sebastiandev/zipper/README.md

 change it by `Zipper::Append`.
 Note: in previous versions of Zipper the `Zipper::Append` flag was the one by default but now replaced by `Zipper::Overwrite`.

 ##### Unzipping

+:warning: **This branch is no longer maintained.
+The maintained branch is:** https://github.com/sebastiandev/zipper/tree/v2.x.y

 - Header: